srikg-msai22/wordle-drl-final-project/README.md

 The data is the list of 12972 5-letter words from the Wordle dictionary.

-The tech stack includes Pytorch modules, Colab IDE, Weights and Biases (for logging).
+The tech stack includes Pytorch modules, PyTorch Lightning module, Colab IDE, Weights and Biases (for logging).

 ## Methodology